stratdev3/SimpleW/documentation/simplew/docs/guide/staticfiles.md

 ## Basic

-To serve statics files with very few lines of code :
+To serve static files with very few lines of code :

 ```csharp
 using System;